owid/sdg-tracker.org/pages/good-health.md

             <span>SDG Indicator 3.B.1</span>
             <h3>Vaccine coverage</h3>
             <p><strong>Definition:</strong> Indicator 3.B.1 is the <i><q>Proportion of the target population covered by all vaccines included in their national programme</q></i>.
-<p>The UN does not currently define vaccinations covered for this indicator.
-The <i>Institute of Health Metrics and Evaluation (IHME)</i> define this indicator based on the mean coverage of eight vaccines (if included in national programmes:
+<p>The UN does not currently define which vaccinations are measured by this indicator.
+The <i>Institute of Health Metrics and Evaluation (IHME)</i> defines this indicator based on the mean coverage of the following eight vaccines:
 <br><q><i>three-dose diphtheria, pertussis, and tetanus (DPT3); three-dose polio; first-dose measles vaccine; and for countries where the vaccine(s) are included in the national schedule: BCG vaccine, three-dose pneumococcal conjugate vaccine (PCV3), three-dose Haemophilus influenzae type b vaccine (Hib3), three-dose hepatitis B vaccine (delivered as part of pentavalent vaccines), and two-dose or three-dose rotavirus vaccine</q></i></p>
             <p><strong>Goal:</strong> By 2030 <q><i>provide access to affordable essential medicines and vaccines for all</q></i>. <br>This assumes universal coverage of vaccines in national programmes.